calimero-network/core/crates/context/README.md

 The state of a context is a key-value store, where the key is a 32-byte identifier and the value is a byte array.
 The state is synchronized across all members of the context, and all state mutations are broadcasted to all members.

+## State mutations

+A state mutation is a transaction that changes the state of the context.
+As of the time of writing, state mutations are represented as transactions that define the application method to be called, and it's input (arguments).
+The method is called on the application, which is a WebAssembly module, and the output is the new state of the context.
+We make no assumptions about the application, nor it's inputs and outputs, as long as clients of each context agree on the schema & serialization method.

+All members of the context, following the reception of a transaction, will execute the transaction on their local copy of the state to advance it to the new state.

+The unfortunate downside of this approach is that we're unnecessarily executing the same transaction on all nodes without using that information to achieve trustless consensus.
+We're currently working on a solution to this problem, which reimagines consensus.

+## Consensus

+As of the time of writing, we're using a simple consensus mechanism, where all members of the context must agree on the order of transactions.
+This is achieved by broadcasting transactions to all members, who queue them up in a pool, waiting for a confirmation from an elected coordinator.
+This coordinator is responsible for ordering transactions, which ensures that all members of the context eventually reach the same state.

+The coordinator also stores the transaction history, and so, can reject transactions that have already been processed as well as ones that don't reference the latest state.

 ## Context membership

 The membership of a context is a list of member identifiers.
 Each member is identified by a 32-byte key, which represents the public key of the member.